Brandon P. Pipher

 Responsibilities include:

-• Engaged in research and development of the methodology for the 2030 Post-Enumeration Survey (PES).
-Incorporated administrative records and other Census data products to enhance and refine population estimates.
+• Spearhead research and development for the 2030 Post-Enumeration Survey (PES), improving coverage estimation by integrating administrative records with Census data and employing innovative modeling approaches.

 2. Quantitative Analyst